The Penglipuran Village: Unveiling the Charm of Penglipuran Village

 Village Streets & Bamboo Pathways

-Take a stroll along Penglipuran’s beautifully maintained stone pathways, shaded by rows of bamboo.
-The village’s symmetry and cleanliness have earned it global recognition as one of the cleanest villages in the world, among Giethoorn in the Netherlands and Mawlynnong in India.
+Take a walk through Penglipuran's well-kept stone paths, lined with bamboo trees.
+Today, its symmetry and cleanliness have put Penglipuran on the world map as one of the cleanest villages in the world, together with Giethoorn in the Netherlands and Mawlynnong in India.

 Cultural Activities